 The education year was designed to address those who did not achieve a high school diploma before military service.
-When the soldier reaches the third year of service, he completes his matriculation / preparatory studies, so that when he is released, the soldier is ready for civilian life like the rest of his peers in the State of Israel.
+When a soldier reaches the third year of service, he completes his matriculation / preparatory studies, so that when he is released, the soldier is ready for civilian life like the rest of his peers in the State of Israel.

 I want to enlist in the army, but am afraid of falling in my Yiddishkeit, what to do?

 In ultra-Orthodox tracks in the IDF, there is full adjustment to the needs of the ultra-Orthodox soldier, such as gender, Shabbat observance, strict observance of prayers and school hours, and unique accompaniment of Rabbis and consultants of the Netzah Yehuda Association.

 The army does not want to change the lifestyle of the ultra-Orthodox soldier, but to enable the preservation of values while serving and contributing to the people of Israel, and therefore all options can be used to preserve the spirit and values.